bisq-network/bisq/pricenode/docker/README.md

 Edit docker-compose.yml:
 --

-* fill in your public and private api keys (needs a btcaverage developer subscription)
+* fill in your public and private api keys (needs a bitcoinaverage.com developer subscription at the moment)
+* optionally: update BISQ_URL and BISQ_BRANCH

 Needed software to start a pricenode
 ==